bkkuan/tp/docs/UserGuide.md

 Examples:
 * `listtasks 2` list the tasks the 2nd person in the address book/displayed person list.
-* Type `find n/ Alex` then enter, followed by `listtasks 1` lists the tasks of 1st person in the results of the `find` command.
+* Input `find n/ Alex` and enter, then type `listtasks 1` to list the tasks of 1st person in the results of the `find` command.

 Example results for member without task:
 * ![listtasks for member without a task](images/listtasksAlex.png)